neandrake/phab-utils/README.md

 If you have questions use [Issues](https://github.com/neandrake/phab-utils/issues), if you would like to contribute use [Pull Requests](https://github.com/neandrake/phab-utils/pulls).

 #### TODO
-- [ ] Create `systemd` service files for aplict and phd.
-Currently these do not startup when the system reboots.
 - [ ] Consider creating a single `systemd` service file to manage all services using something similar to `service` script.

 ### Environment